 - 1. Do one of the following: - In the Colour View, click the New Palette + button over the palette list. - From the Colour view menu, select Palettes > New

-Parameter Description New Palette Name Lets you enter a name for the new palette.
+Parameter Description New Palette Name Allows you to type in the name of the palette to create.